henil-modi/henilmodi/README.md

 # Hi, I'm Henil Modi 👋

-🎓 Engineering student interested in **Cybersecurity, Artificial Intelligence, and Software Development**.
+🎓 A student interested in **Cybersecurity, Artificial Intelligence, and Software Development**.

 I enjoy building practical tools and projects that help me understand how systems work, how they can be secured, and how intelligent systems can be developed.